Tag

 A Hand Sanitizer Machine

 Keeping your hands clean and free from germs is more important than ever.
 And what better way to ensure your safety than by making your very own hand sanitizer machine?
 With this machine, you’ll never have to worry about running out of hand sanitizer again.
 Plus, it’s incredibly easy to make.
 First, gather all the materials you’ll need: a small pump, a container for the hand sanitizer, tubing, and a power source.
 Once you have everything, attach the tubing to the pump and the container.
 Make sure it’s securely attached to both ends.
 Next, connect the pump to a power source, either a battery or plug it into an outlet.
 Fill the container with hand sanitizer and test your machine by pressing the pump.
 Making your own hand sanitizer machine is not only convenient but also cost-effective.
-This could be a strong class projects idea for students exploring science and product design.

 35. A Paper Bag Invention